Skip to main content

 Tool delivery - direct, compact, or discovery

-• compact_direct - tool names + 1-line descriptions, full schema on demand via get_tool.
+• compact_direct - short descriptions; full schema via get_tool.

 LLM compatibility